-We evaluated the agreement under Topic 606 and determined that we had four deliverables: (i) the grant of a distinct, right-to-use license of intellectual property to Biogen; (ii) future development services; (iii) clinical supply; and (iv) participation on a joint steering committee with Biogen.
+We evaluated the license and collaboration agreement under Topic 606 and determined that it had four deliverables: (i) the grant of a distinct, right-touse license of IP to Biogen; (ii) future development services; (iii) clinical supply; and (iv) participation on a joint steering committee with Biogen.
 Our participation on the joint steering committee was considered to be perfunctory and thus not recognized as a performance obligation.
 The deliverables, aside from the participation in the joint steering committee which was considered to be perfunctory, were determined to be separate performance obligations as the license is separately identifiable from the development services and clinical supply, and the development services are not expected to significantly modify or customize the IP.

-We allocated the arrangement consideration to each performance obligation using standalone selling prices based on an estimate of selling price for the license and other deliverables.
+We allocated the arrangement consideration to each performance obligation using the standalone selling prices based on our estimate of selling price for the license and other deliverables.
 We used a discounted cash flow model to estimate the standalone selling price of the license in order to allocate the consideration to the performance obligations.
-To estimate the standalone selling price of the license, we assessed the likelihood of the FDA's approval of BIIB098 and estimated the expected future cash flows assuming FDA approval and maintenance of the IP protecting BIIB098.
-We then discounted these cash flows using a discount rate of 8.0%, which we believed captured a market participant's view of the risk associated with the expected cash flows.
-The estimate of selling price of the development services and clinical supply were determined through third-party evidence.
+To estimate the standalone selling price of the license, we assessed the likelihood of the FDA's approval of VUMERITY and estimated the expected future cash flows assuming FDA approval and maintenance of the IP protecting VUMERITY.
+We then discounted these cash flows using a discount rate of 8.0%, which we believe captures a market participant's view of the risk associated with the expected cash flows.
+The estimate of selling price of the license and clinical supply were determined through third-party evidence.
 We believe that a change in the assumptions used to determine our estimate of selling price for the license most likely would not have a significant effect on the allocation of consideration transferred.

-Under Topic 606, we allocated the upfront payment of \$28.0 million as follows: \$27.0 million to the delivery of the license; \$0.9 million to future development services; and \$0.1 million to clinical supply.
-We allocated the \$50.0 million payment received following Biogen's review of preliminary gastrointestinal tolerability data from the ongoing clinical development program for BIIB098 as follows: \$48.3 million to the delivery of the license; \$1.5 million to future development services; and \$0.2 million to clinical supply.
-The amounts allocated to the license were recognized upon receipt of the payments as delivery of the license occurred upon entry into the agreement in 2017 and the amounts allocated to the development services and clinical supply will be recognized over the course of the development work and as clinical supply is delivered to Biogen, which is expected to continue through 2019.
+Under Topic 606, we allocated the \$28.0 million up-front payment and the \$50.0 million June 2018 payments as follows: \$27.0 million and \$48.3 million to the delivery of the license; \$0.9 million and \$1.5 million to future development services; and \$0.1 million and \$0.2 million to clinical supply, respectively.

+In November 2019, following FDA approval of the NDA for VUMERITY and transfer of such NDA to Biogen, we received a \$150.0 million milestone payment, \$144.8 million of which was allocated to the delivery of the license; and \$5.2 million of which was allocated to future development services and clinical supply.
+The amounts allocated to the license were recognized upon receipt of the payments as delivery of the license occurred upon entry into the agreement in 2017.
+The amounts allocated to the development services and clinical supply will be recognized over the course of the development work and as clinical supply is delivered to Biogen, which is expected to continue into 2020.
+We expect to earn an additional \$0.3 million in research and development revenue under this agreement with Biogen through 2020.